inko-lang/inko/docs/source/getting-started/types.md

 the default methods; unless the class overrides the implementation.
 Traits may also list other traits a class must implement.

-A simple example of a trait is `std::string::ToString`, defined as follows:
+A simple example of a trait is `std.string.ToString`, defined as follows:

 ```inko
 trait pub ToString {